DEEPshankr/deep-demo/README.md

 # deep-demo
-this is my first project
+This is my first Git Repository.
+Auther - Deep Shankar